 A full meeting of the Preliminary Examination Committee should take place early in the fall semester of the third year and at periodic intervals until the test date.
-Students preparing Prelim Examinations are encouraged to discuss past exams with advanced students who have completed the Examinations, and consult the "User's Guide" to Prelim Exams available from the Grad Coordinator.
+Students preparing Preliminary Examinations are encouraged to discuss past exams with advanced students who have completed them, and consult the "User's Guide" to Preliminary Exams in the appendix.